dotnet-IGet/IGet/README.md

 ```

 #### Example 3
-If a decorator depends on services, you could create an extension method with the addition argument `IGet i`.
+If a decorator depends on services, you could create an extension method with the additional argument `IGet i`.
 Using the extension method then looks like this:
 ```csharp
 var decoratedHandler = i.Get<MyHandler>().WithPerformanceLogging(i);
 var result = await decoratedHandler.HandleAsync(request);